Listen to an audio version of this story

 In the ’90s, when he was a doctoral student at the University of Lausanne, in Switzerland, neuroscientist Sean Hill spent five years studying how cat brains respond to noise.
 At the time, researchers knew that two regions—the cerebral cortex, which is the outer layer of the brain, and the thalamus, a nut-like structure near the centre—did most of the work.
 But, when an auditory signal entered the brain through the ear, what happened, specifically?
 Which parts of the cortex and thalamus did the signal travel to?
 And in what order?
 The answers to such questions could help doctors treat hearing loss in humans.
 So, to learn more, Hill, along with his supervisor and a group of lab techs, anaesthetized cats and inserted electrodes into their brains to monitor what happened when the animals were exposed to sounds, which were piped into their ears via miniature headphones.
 Hill’s probe then captured the brain signals the noises generated.

 The last step was to euthanize the cats and dissect their brains, which was the only way for Hill to verify where he’d put his probes.
 It was not a part of the study he enjoyed.
 He’d grown up on a family farm in Maine and had developed a reverence for all sentient life.
-As an undergraduate student in New Hampshire, he’d experimented on pond snails, but only after ensuring that each was properly anaesthetized.
+As an undergraduate student in Massachusetts, he’d experimented on pond snails, but only after ensuring that each was properly anaesthetized.
 “I particularly loved cats,” he says, “but I also deeply believed in the need for animal data.”
 (For obvious reasons, neuroscientists cannot euthanize and dissect human subjects.)

 Over time, Hill came to wonder if his data was being put to the best possible use.
 In his cat experiments, he generated reels of magnetic tape—printouts that resembled player piano scrolls.
 Once he had finished analyzing the tapes, he would pack them up and store them in a basement.
 “It was just so tangible,” he says.
 “You’d see all these data coming from the animals, but then what would happen with it?
 There were boxes and boxes that, in all likelihood, would never be looked at again.”
 Most researchers wouldn’t even know where to find them.